Who is the greatest player in Toronto Raptors history?

 The greatest Raptor of all-time, Kyle Lowry.

 There really isn't any dispute.
 What Lowry has done with his time with the Raptors is simply unmatched.
-He's been the heart and soul of the franchise for the better part of the past eight seasons.
-He's represented the franchise at five All-Star games, he's played over 500 games in a Raptor uniform and he has embodied what it's meant to be a leader.
+He's been the heart and soul of the franchise for the better part of the past nine seasons.
+He's represented the franchise at six All-Star games, he's played over 500 games in a Raptor uniform and he has embodied what it's meant to be a leader.

 The Raptors don't go to the playoffs the last six seasons if it wasn't for Lowry.
 They don't make their first Eastern Conference Finals if it wasn't for Lowry.
 And ultimately they don't hoist their first NBA title without Lowry's leadership and sacrifice.

-Kawhi Leonard was the best player and without him, the Raptors don't reach the highest they did a season ago but make no mistake about it, that was Lowry's team and this is Lowry's franchise.
+Kawhi Leonard was the best player and without him, the Raptors don't reach the heights they did in 2019 but make no mistake about it, that was Lowry's team and this is Lowry's franchise.

-At some point we'll see Vince Carter, Kawhi Leonard, Chris Bosh and maybe even DeMar DeRozan get inducted into the Naismith Memorial Basketball Hall of Fame - Kyle Lowry should be there one day too.
+At some point we'll see Vince Carter, Kawhi Leonard and Chris Bosh get inducted into the Naismith Memorial Basketball Hall of Fame - Kyle Lowry should be there one day too.

 The views on this page do not necessarily reflect the views of the NBA or its clubs.